videojs/video.js/docs/guides/components.md

 });
 ```

-Childern can also be added via options when a component is intialized.
+Children can also be added via options when a component is initialized.

 > Note: Include a 'name' key which will be used if two child components of the same
 >       type that need different options.